 Our competitiveness and future success are dependent on our ability to protect our own proprietary technology and to access other important intellectual property.
 We protect our freedom to operate in the markets and mitigate intellectual property costs by proactively securing licenses with key patent holders, filing our own patents, trademarks, and copyrights and participating in defensive patent pools.
-As of May 1, 2020, we held 22 utility and design patents in the United States and 8 outside the United States and have filed 5 utility and design patent applications in the United States and 4 outside the United States we also have contractual rights to standard essential patents for 2G, 3G, 4G and 5G wireless technologies, some of which require significant royalty payments.
-In addition, as of May 1, 2020, we held 14 trademarks in the United States and 15 trademarks outside the United States and 8 outside the United States and 9 trademark applications in the United States and 8 outside the United States and 8 outside the United States and 9 trademark applications in the United States and 8 outside the United States.
+As of May 1, 2020, we held 22 utility and design patents in the United States and 8 outside the United States and have filed 5 utility and design patent applications in the United States and 4 outside the United States.
+We also have contractual rights to standard essential patents for 2G, 3G, 4G and 5G wireless technologies, some of which require significant royalty payments.
+In addition, as of May 1, 2020, we held 14 trademarks in the United States and 15 trademarks outside the United States and have filed 3 trademark applications in the United States and 8 outside the United States.
 We opportunistically negotiate licenses with other patent holders where appropriate for our technology.